MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/introduction-to-watchos4.md

 ---
 title: "Introduction to watchOS 4"
-description: "New features available to developers using Xamarin for watchOS 4." ms.prod: xamarin ms.assetid: 753A9993-A951-40A2-9270-37F000A01BC9 ms.technology: xamarin-ios
+description: "This document provides a high-level introduction to watchOS 4, describing the new features that are now available to Xamarin developers." ms.prod: xamarin ms.assetid: 753A9993-A951-40A2-9270-37F000A01BC9 ms.technology: xamarin-ios